donbr/datahub-pkm-rag-evals/intro.md

-# My Personal Knowledge Management (PKM) Journey
+# My RAG Evaluations Journey

 ## Introduction

-Welcome to my PKM system!
-This file serves as a central hub where I capture, organize, and synthesize valuable information to enhance my learning and productivity journey.
-Here, you'll find curated insights, notes, and reflections on various topics that I'm exploring and mastering.
+Welcome to my exploration of Retrieval-Augmented Generation (RAG) evaluation techniques and chunking strategies.
+This site documents my journey understanding how different approaches to document chunking affect RAG system performance, and how specialized evaluation metrics can help measure these effects systematically.

 ## Table of Contents